The focus of this web page is to introduce information literacy skills that will help you conduct university level research.

 1. Select keyword search terms that best describe your research topic

-2. Create a search string using Boolean command words, AND, OR, NOT.
-Search examples:
+2. Create a search string using Boolean command words, AND, OR, NOT (in caps when searching Omni)

---> use AND to connect multiple ideas and phrases in order to narrow your search
+- use AND to connect different topics and phrases in order to narrow your search

---> use truncation the asterisk symbol * to replace word endings or variant spellings
+- use the asterisk symbol * to replace word endings or variant spellings, ie: psycholog*

 3. Select a Database

-4. Use the following database filters to refine your search:
+4. Use the following database filters on Omni to refine your search:

 - Peer reviewed journals